 The KCG has various series of publications to provide research findings and policy implications to different interested groups, e.g., students, academics, policy makers and the public.
 The lists of publications will be updated on a regular basis.

-The KCG research team is currently working on four research projects centred on issues related to global supply chains from different angles:
+The KCG research team has worked on four main research projects centred on issues related to global supply chains since its founding in October 2016.
+In addition, it continuously conducts further related research projects, financially supported by various funding partners.